jsolly/awesome-django-blog/README.md

 - Subresource Integrity for better security
 - [A+ Score on Mozilla Observatory](<[url](https://observatory.mozilla.org/analyze/blogthedata.com)>)
 - 100/100 for Performance, SEO, and Accessibility according to Google Lighthouse
-- Custom 404 page that looks really cool.
-So even if your users are lost, they are still having a good time.
 - Automatic Conversion of images (.png, .jpeg, etc) to .webp for blazingly fast image loads.
 - Badges for test coverage, passing builds, formatter, and linting
 - Automated, rotating backups of blog posts using local and cloud storage